 Countless people who say they have a problem sleeping at night say their mind is racing with thoughts they cannot control: worry, anxiety, frustrations, details, work schedules, responsibilities, etc. All of these are examples of stress.
 Keeping a pad of paper by your bed to write down thoughts that are stealing your attention is one way to calm your mind.
 Another is to write down your plans for the next day before you climb into bed so that your time in bed is for sleep, not organizing and delegating.
-For some people reading works, for others doing some hobby or activity totally unrelated to your career or occupation works.
-One thing is certain, not clearing your mind of random thoughts, work-related responsibilities or unresolved issues will only steal precious time away from Rapid Eye Movement (REM).
+For some people reading works, and for others doing some hobby or activity totally unrelated to your career or occupation works.
+One thing is certain: not clearing your mind of random thoughts, work-related responsibilities, or unresolved issues will only steal precious time away from Rapid Eye Movement (REM).

-With diminished evening light, the body metabolism begins to slow down, including a slight decrease in body temperature, a factor necessary for quality sleep.
-Eating right before bed not only throws off the body’s internal clock, the digestion process requires energy and this energy creates body heat, rather than decreasing it.
+With diminished evening light, the body metabolism begins to slow down including a slight decrease in body temperature, a factor necessary for quality sleep.
+Eating right before bed not only throws off the body’s internal clock, but also the digestion process requires energy and this energy creates body heat rather than decreasing it.
 Acid reflux can also be a potential problem.
 While eating may serve as a way to calm emotions, eating close to bedtime interferes with the serotonin-melatonin balance.

 Columbia University Resources

 Alice!
 Health Promotion, a program of Columbia Health, provides resources for staff, faculty, and students to get a better night’s rest through the A!Sleep website.
 Get tips on healthy sleep habits, keep a sleep diary, and take a free, personalized sleep assessment (UNI required) to receive instant, tailored feedback on improving your sleep behaviors.

 Looking for more?
 Here are some resources outside of Columbia